thejoshlamb/CrowdFunder/README.md

 +Users can create projects
 +Projects have a funding goal and a deadline (funding goal needs better formatting, currently integer only)
++Backers can pledge money to a project

 ###MVP TODO

-+3 user types: Owners, Backers, Admins
 +Projects have an image
-+Backers can pledge money to a project
 +Project will display a live counter of total amount pledged and time remaining
 +index of all current projects